Lyndir/MasterPassword/TestFlight/README.txt

 The default option is YES.

-11. iOS3
+12. iOS3

 We now require that anyone who is writing an application that supports iOS3 add the System.framework as an optional link.
 In order to provide a better shutdown experience we send any large log files to our servers in the background.
-To add System.framework as an optional link you can follow
+To add System.framework as an optional link:
+    1. Select your Project in the Project Navigator
+    2. Select the target you want to enable the SDK for
+    3. Select the Build Phases tab
+    4. Open the Link Binary With Libraries Phase
+    5. Click the + to add a new library
+    6. Find libSystem.dylib in the list and add it
+    7. To the right of libSystem.dylib in the Link Binary With Libraries pane change "Required" to "Optional"

 END